KirillKulaev/DeepFit/README.md

-# DeepFit: Physically and Chemically Informed XAS-Structure Fitting
+# DeepFit: Physically and Chemically Informed XAS-Structure Fitting made simple

 DeepFit is a deep learning approach for physically and chemically informed on-the-fly XANES spectra analysis.
 This package provides a unified framework for quantitative XANES analysis that combines spectroscopic sensitivity with quantum-chemical energy constraints.